Russian Doll (TV series): Production

 The series was created by Natasha Lyonne, Amy Poehler, and Leslye Headland, all of whom also serve as executive producers.
-Production companies involved with the series consist of Universal Television, Paper Kite Productions, Jax Media, Animal Pictures, and 3 Arts Entertainment.
+The series was produced by Universal Television, Paper Kite Productions, Jax Media, Animal Pictures, and 3 Arts Entertainment.
 Headland served as showrunner for the first season, while Lyonne took over as showrunner for the second season.

-Alongside the initial series order announcement, it was confirmed that Lyonne would star in the series.
-Alongside the premiere announcement, it was confirmed that Greta Lee, Yul Vazquez, Elizabeth Ashley, and Charlie Barnett had joined the main cast and that Chloë Sevigny, Dascha Polanco, Brendan Sexton III, Rebecca Henderson, Jeremy Bobb, Ritesh Rajan, and Jocelyn Bioh would make guest appearances.
-In March 2021, Annie Murphy was cast for the second season in an undisclosed role and capacity while Carolyn Michelle Smith joined the cast in a recurring role.
-In April 2021, Sharlto Copley and Ephraim Sykes joined the cast in an undisclosed roles and capacity for the second season.
+In September 2017, the initial series order was announced, along with Lyonne starring.
+In January 2019, the rest of the cast was confirmed, including Greta Lee, Yul Vazquez, Elizabeth Ashley, and Charlie Barnett, as well as Chloë Sevigny, Dascha Polanco, Brendan Sexton III, Rebecca Henderson, Jeremy Bobb, Ritesh Rajan, and Jocelyn Bioh as guest stars.
+In March 2021, Annie Murphy was cast for the second season in an undisclosed role and Carolyn Michelle Smith joined the cast in a recurring role.
+The following month, Sharlto Copley and Ephraim Sykes joined the cast for the second season.

 Principal photography for season one began on February 22, 2018, in New York City.

 On June 11, 2019, Netflix renewed the series for a second season.
 In March 2020, filming for season two was delayed due to the COVID-19 pandemic.
 Production began one year later in March 2021.
 The second season made significant utilization of on-set virtual production for a majority of the train sequences.
-The season 2 finale sequence was filmed at the underground cisterns in Budapest.
+The season finale sequence was filmed at the underground cisterns in Budapest.

 In 2019 and 2022 interviews, the series creators said that they had ideas for a third season.